profile-pic

 AI-interview Questions & Answers

 What steps would you take to validate the functionality performance of the software product?
-Okay.
-So first, I will first, I will read the requirement, the design document, and the requirement document, the SRS document for that product.
+Okay, so first, I will read the requirement, the design document, and the SRS document for that product.
 And for example, let's take an example that I need to test only the login functionality.
-So first, I will check how the UI look like.
-I will check all the fields that it have a username, password, create account button, login, sign up button, Uh, then log in with Google, log in with Facebook, like that.
+So first, I will check how the UI looks like.
+I will check all the fields, including a username, password, create account button, login, sign-up button, and then log in with Google, log in with Facebook, and so on.
 And then I will check the validation.
-For example, if I get the username and click on uh, login, it will not work.
-It will give error for, uh, the password and same for the username as well.
-If I give wrong, It will give me some error that invalid credentials, something like that.
-And then, uh, if I will provide the right user and password, it will log in to my accounts page.
-This is for the main functionality for the login page.
+For example, if I get the username and click on login, it will not work.
+It will give an error for the password and the same for the username as well.
+If I give wrong credentials, it will give me an error that says "invalid credentials," something like that.
+And then, if I provide the right user and password, it will log me into my account page.
+This is for the main functionality of the login page.
 And for this performance testing, I will do load testing on top of that.
-I will do stress testing means, Uh, I will, uh, uh, with the help of any tool like JMeter, I will make a traffic on that login page around 501,000 users 1,000,000 users.
-And I will just check the performance that how the performance is.
-Everybody get logged in, and then I will validate that Uh, 500 users are logged in with the these credentials, and they can see the account page.
-And I will check the graph, and I will see, Uh, all the things means it's logged successfully.
-How much is the time taken for the login API to get the response and the user get logged in?
-I will check the UI.
-It's not crashing.
-So these are all the things I will check for the functionality and performance of the software
+I will do stress testing, which means I will use a tool like JMeter to make traffic on the login page with around 500,000 to 1,000,000 users.
+And I will just check the performance to see how it is.
+I will validate that 500 users are logged in with these credentials and can see the account page.
+And I will check the graph to see all the things, that it's logged successfully.
+I will check the time taken for the login API to get the response and the user to get logged in.
+I will also check the UI to see if it's not crashing.
+So these are all the things I will check for the functionality and performance of the software.

 How would you ensure that our product meets regulatory compliance standards?
-So the thing is that, uh, there is a documentation created by compliance team for every product.
-So before we, uh, launch our product or before we ship, we need to make sure that all the compliance requirement are fulfilled.
-So the thing is that here, we do 2 approach.
-Uh, one approach is if we are if our our timelines are very tight, we send the product documentation to the compliance team and they check their points and they give us a sign off that this thing is lacking.
+There is a documentation created by the compliance team for every product.
+Before we launch our product or ship it, we need to make sure that all compliance requirements are fulfilled.
+We do two approaches.
+One approach is if our timelines are very tight, we send the product documentation to the compliance team and they check their points, giving us a sign off that it's compliant.
 This is not lacking like that, and we change it accordingly.
-Sometimes it happens that we have a meeting with compliance manager, and I sit with them.
-And I will check each and everything with their document and our document, and we can check that everything met our criteria with compliance and our product requirement, and there is no further requirement chain from compliance side, then we can say that our product is compliant ready and it is following compliance standard.
+Sometimes, we have a meeting with the compliance manager, and I sit with them.
+I check each point with their document and our document, ensuring that everything meets our compliance criteria and product requirements.
+If there's no further requirement from the compliance side, then we can say that our product is compliant and follows the compliance standard.